Sunday, 19 January 2025

 Explore how Microsoft's new AI tool VASA-1 can bring your photos to life by creating realistic videos of them talking and singing.

 Microsoft Research Asia has just unveiled VASA-1, an experimental AI tool that could transform still images or drawings of people into realistic videos where they appear to talk or sing.
-Using an existing file, this tool can animate your photos with facial expressions, head movements, and perfectly synced lip movements that match the audio’s speech or song.
+Using an existing audio file, this tool can animate your photos with facial expressions, head movements, and perfectly synced lip movements that match the audio’s speech or song.

 On the project’s webpage, you can find numerous examples that showcase how lifelike these animations can be.
 Although some lip and head movements might still look a bit mechanical and not perfectly in sync, the overall effect is convincing enough that it could easily be mistaken for real footage.